dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Return Retrieve AE Title(s) <dcmReturnRetrieveAET>`",string,"Retrieve AE Title returned in C-FIND and QIDO responses.
 If absent, the Retrieve AET associated with the archived entity will be returned.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmReturnRetrieveAET)"
     "
+    .. _dcmMultipleStoreAssociations:

+    :ref:`Multiple Store Associations(s) <dcmMultipleStoreAssociations>`",string,"Number of Storage Associations used for retrieve of Composite Objects.
+C-STORE SCP specific numbers can be specified by prefix '<AETitle>:'.
+If absent, only one Association will be used.
+May be supplemented by configured Multiple Store Associations for particular Archive Network AEs.

+    (dcmMultipleStoreAssociations)"
+    "
     .. _dcmExternalRetrieveAEDestination: